Wil-B/Find-and-Play/README.md

 [foo_youtube: ](https://www.foobar2000.org/components)required for use of youtube functionality.

 ### INSTALLATION
-Install as package as below.
+Install as a package as follows.

 New install or update:
 1) Add a spider monkey panel to foobar2000 if required